onnoblock/Barangay-Escrow-Protocol/README.md

 [10.
 Historical Account - Background of Escrow Services & Insurance Business -  Propose to Offer this type of Service and Business to the Public, starting at our own Barangay in Tacurong City, Sultan Kudarat - (JPEG)](https://github.com/onnoblock/Barangay-Escrow-Protocol/blob/main/docs/jpeg/1%20%20escrow%20services%20and%20insurance.jpg)

 [11.
 Estimated Costs That May Persist or Shift (Blockchain-Enabled Setup) (PDF)](https://github.com/onnoblock/Barangay-Escrow-Protocol/blob/main/docs/pdf/Estimated%20Costs%20That%20May%20Persist%20or%20Shift%20(Blockchain-Enabled%20Setup).pdf)

+[12.
+SIM Sentinel in Rescue Mode:  The SIM Registration Law (RA 11934) must evolve into a service entitlement engine, not just a surveillance tool (PDF)]()